Sam5440/Genshin_Impact_Teleport/Readme.md

 Other Data From [Akebi-GC(CN_Group)-{Json_Group}](https://discord.com/channels/440536354544156683/1024896283061784617)

+# Thanks

+**Thanks to liyuyang007#8048 for touching up the article and fixing a lot of grammatical errors**

+# About Issues And PR

+Of course,not all things are included,All issues and PR are welcomed,

+> you can also pr the json file you use or the tools to generate .Thank you very much

-[^1]: Lumenspar-upgrade is used by Lumenspar task upgrade.
+[^1]: Lumenspar-upgrade is used in Lumenspar task upgrade.
-[^2]: There are 3 subfolders in the folder of "Dendroculus", corresponding to its status in version 3.0 and version 3.1, and the summary of 2 versions
+[^2]: There are 3 subfolders in the folder "Dendroculus", corresponding to its locations in version 3.0 and version 3.1, and the combination of 2 versions
 [^3]: In higt version you maybe can't set it to 40m.You only keep it a num which is the bigest you can set.

 [^4]: Same as [3], But you can edit cfg.json to force change it.[Dangerous Waring!!!]